rcprcp/ChipsList/README.md

 # ChipsList
-ChipsList is a grocery list program.
+ChipsList is a grocery list program with a lot of initial data, from the USDA.

-Worked with lots of SQLite database features - referential integrity, ORDER BY clause, JOINs.
+* Worked with lots of SQLite database features - referential integrity, ORDER BY clause, JOINs.
-Worked with lots of Activities to organize the code.
+* Worked with lots of Activities to organize the code.
-Subclasses the BaseListAdapter to implement SectionIndexer to handle a large list of items in real time.
+* Subclasses the BaseListAdapter to implement SectionIndexer to handle a large list of items in real time.

 Example Android program, works well enough, but has some rough edges -
 TODO: